aghorui/assetbot/README.md

 An option to specify a directory to load exporters form will be added in the future.

+When Assetbot is launched, the program will automatically export all the matching files in the specified directories, so that everything is knowingly brought to a synchronised state and none of the files are left unexported.
+This can be disabled with a flag if needed (see `assetbot -h`).

 ## "Caveats"/Points to Note